- Communications to the profession

 If a patient is unable to find an osteopath in their area who is able to treat them, we are suggesting they can seek advice for an urgent medical problem from NHS 111.
 There is also information on the NHS website about What to do if you need medical help during the pandemic.

 We have agreed an updated statement about osteopathic practice.

 We have published a statement on remote consultations.

-On 26 March 2020 we published a statement on fitness to practise activities highlighting that patient safety remains the key priority.
+On 12 June 2020, we published an updated statement on fitness to practise activities highlighting that patient safety remains the key priority.